martinkearn/Content/Demos/Hybrid Apps/Windows 10 Westminster Say Cheese.md

 Copy the `function cameraCapture()` code snippet to the JS section

-Use the 'Say cheese' button and save the image
+Use the 'Say Cheese' button and save the image

 Go to C:\Users\mkearn\AppData\Local\Packages and find the most recent package